 The pricing (and how much those fees eat away at your available ad budget) and the support you get to use the call conversion tracking tool to its full potential.

-For this, it’s best to check out how our call conversion tracking tool compares with others.
+For this, it’s best to check out how our call tracking software compares with others.

 Nimbata is your answer to deep marketing analytics – but for phone call conversions!

 Our platform is the perfect call tracking and conversion analytics solution for marketing agencies and service-led businesses to collect, track, and leverage phone call data to optimise marketing performance, reduce customer acquisition costs, and grow revenue.

 For marketers running ppc, we can give you at 2x more leads or greater simply because our usage-based pricing is aligned to giving you the value that matters most to your business and to your campaigns- answered calls (not per minute)